aws-powertools/powertools-lambda-typescript/docs/upgrade.md

 ## Helper functions

-We removed the deprecated `createLogger` and `createTracer` heper functions.
+We removed the deprecated `createLogger` and `createTracer` helper functions.

 ```typescript
 import { createLogger } from '@aws-lambda-powertools/logger';